Your PCN

 PCN Pharmacist, Sanjeev Bains

-Primary Care Clinical Pharmacists (PCCPs) provide comprehensive medication management services focused on the ongoing care of adult patients with complex conditions to prevent and resolve medication problems.
+PCN pharmacists provide comprehensive medication management services focused on the ongoing care of adult patients with complex conditions to prevent and resolve medication problems.
 They also provide patients with education about the medications and help patients stick to their medication plan.

 The clinical pharmacist works in partnership with you and your doctor to review your medications and implement treatment plans.

-A clinical pharmacist can help you:
+A PCN pharmacist can help you:

 • Manage medications for conditions including diabetes, chronic pain, high blood pressure and cholesterol, asthma, and COPD